History of East Asia to 1800

 Sara S. PoorExploration of German medieval literature.
 Topics may include medieval German Arthurian literature and the relationship between gender and power in the medieval epics.

-The Formation of Europe in the First Millennium
+The Formation of the Christian West

 Professor/Instructor